alezost/alect-themes/README.md

 ## Feedback

-If you use this package and want it to support a major mode the faces of which are not supported yet, you may send me a letter about it.
+If you want this package to support more faces, you may send me a letter about your favourite unsupported modes.